best intermediate climbing shoes

 Bouldering

-This award-winning classic shoe from Adidas is versatile and performs indoors and outdoors well.
+This award-winning classic shoe from Adidas is versatile and performs indoors and in outdoor climbing well.
 It comes with a synthetic upper and rubber outsole.
 It has a single strap velcro closure system.
 It is excellent for bouldering as well as for the gym.

 It is a moderately aggressive shoe but is surprisingly comfortable.
-It has a moderate downturn and performs well in a variety of conditions.
+It has a moderate downturn and performs well in a variety of conditions, even when climbing outdoors.
 Its sole is sticky, which makes it ideal for smearing.
 Its C4 stealth rubber provides a great deal of sensitivity.

 Available in